Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 #### Layout Vs Schematic

-Layout Versus Schematic (LVS) checking **compares the extracted netlist from the layout to the original schematic netlist to determine if they match**.
-The comparison check is considered **clean** if all the devices and nets of the schematic match the devices and the nets of the layout.
+<p align="justify">Layout Versus Schematic (LVS) checking <b>compares the extracted netlist from the layout to the original schematic netlist to determine if they match</b>.
+The comparison check is considered <b>clean</b> if all the devices and nets of the schematic match the devices and the nets of the layout.
 Optionally, the device properties can also be compared to determine if they match within a certain tolerance.
-When properties are compared, all the properties must match as well to achieve a clean comparison.
+When properties are compared, all the properties must match as well to achieve a clean comparison.</p>

-Two main processes make up the LVS flow.
-The first process in the flow is **extraction**, in which _the layers within the layout database are analyzed and all the devices and nets are extracted_.
-The second process in the flow is **compare**, in which the _actual comparison of devices and nets occurs_.
+<p align="justify">Two main processes make up the LVS flow.
+The first process in the flow is <b>extraction</b>, in which <i>the layers within the layout database are analyzed and all the devices and nets are extracted</i>.
+The second process in the flow is <b>compare</b>, in which the <i>actual comparison of devices and nets occurs</i>.</p>

 The LVS runset contains a series of function calls that control both extraction and netlist comparison.